rigofunc/NPOI.Extension/README.md

 var loadFromExcel = Excel.Load<Report>(excelFile);
 ```

-## From Annotations by extenstion methods.
+# From Annotations by extenstion methods.

 ```csharp
 var fluentConfiguration = Excel.Setting.For<Report>().FromAnnotations();
 ```

-The following demo show how to extend the exist functionalities by extension methods. `NOTE:` the initial idea from @tupunco.
+The following demo show how to extend the exist functionalities by extension methods.

-### 1. Applying annotations to the specified model
+## 1. Applying annotations to the specified model

 ```csharp
 public class Report